transcriptionpro/wuc-new/_posts/2014-11-12-bitcoin-documentary-review.md

 </p><p>

 <strong>Trace Mayer</strong>:  Oh, that's really cool.
 And I think there's actually, you know, just kind off the top of my head.
-It made me think of I think it’s, which torrent application is it where you can actually specify like either bitcoin or litecoin or a dogecoin address.
+It made me think of I think it’s, which torrent application is it where you can actually specify like either bitcoin or <a href="/what-is-litecoin/">litecoin</a> or a <a href="/what-is-dogecoin/">dogecoin</a> address.

 </p><p>